New and Available:

 As the parent of a young child, I find myself highly conscious of the idea of sensory engagement.
 My 3-year-old daughter is on the verge of retaining her earliest memories and I often find myself wondering, what will those early memories consist of?
 My husband and I do all we can to facilitate a sense of pride in her Jewish identity and help her create positive and meaningful early memories around being Jewish.

 Prayer is a multi-sensory experience.
-The colorful and playful pages of this book not only show the words of the prayers and what they mean, but also the structure of the service and its choreography.
+The colorful pages of these books not only show the words of the prayers and what they mean, but also the structure of the service and its choreography.
 In addition, we recorded accompanying music available for download.
 The musical selections include contemporary compositions commissioned recently by the PAS Music Center, as well as familiar melodies closely identified with the High Holy Days.
-We believe in the power of song and know that singing will help children learn the prayers, find meaning in the text, and become comfortable with the full range of Jewish music. -Cantor Rachel Brook
+We believe in the power of song and know that singing will help children learn the prayers, find meaning in the text, and help them become comfortable with the full range of Jewish music. - Cantor Rachel Brook